jmzvillarreal/scRNAseq_hands_on/README.md

 # Determine the ‘dimensionality’ of the dataset

-### NOTE: This process can take a long time for big datasets, comment out for expediency.
-More
-### approximate techniques such as those implemented in ElbowPlot() can be used to reduce
-### computation time
 NMU_O_D <- JackStraw(NMU_O_D, num.replicate = 100,dims = 30)

 NMU_O_D <- ScoreJackStraw(NMU_O_D, dims = 1:30)